World War II by country: Southern Rhodesia (Zimbabwe)

-Nazi Supporters #1
+Soviet Union

 The Soviet Union's participation in World War II began with the Battles of Khalkhin Gol against Japan, in Mongolia between May and August 1939.
 Later that year, by agreement with Germany, it invaded eastern Poland about three weeks after the Germans invaded the west of the country.
 During the next eleven months the Soviets occupied and annexed the Baltic states.
 The Soviet Union supported Germany in the war effort against Western Europe through the 1939 German–Soviet Commercial Agreement and larger 1940 German–Soviet Commercial Agreement with supplies of raw materials that were otherwise blocked by the British naval blockade.
 After Finland rebuffed Moscow's demands for military bases and a territorial swap, the Soviet Union invaded on 30 November 1939, in the Winter War.
 The Soviet Union also annexed Bessarabia, leading Romania to ally with Germany.

 On June 22, 1941, Nazi Germany launched a massive surprise attack on the Soviet Union.
 Soviet forces took heavy losses, but this Eastern Front fighting would inflict on German forces about half of their military casualties over the course of the war.
 After an initial devastating advance, the Wehrmacht suffered its first defeat in war at Moscow.
 The Germans and their allies tried in 1942 to advance southward, to the Caucasus.
 After six months of fighting, they suffered a pivotal defeat at Stalingrad.
 In late 1943, in the wake of Battle of Kursk, the Soviet Red Army gained the initiative with a series of major victories.
 After the Allies opened a second European front with the June 1944 landings in France, the USSR was able to push the Germans back.
 Soviet forces advanced into Eastern Europe during 1944 and into Germany in 1945, concluding with the Battle of Berlin.
 The war against the USSR inflicted loss of lives (both civilian and military), on a scale greater than any countries in the war.
 Following the end of the war in Europe and the American atomic bombing of Hiroshima, the USSR joined the war against Japan.
 The Soviet Union, as one of the main victors, gained one of the permanent seats in the United Nations Security Council.
 After the war, the Soviet sphere of influence was widened to cover most of Eastern Europe, formalized in the Warsaw Pact.
 The Soviet Union came to be considered one of the two superpowers of the Cold War.